Getting your product in front of potential customers is a must but managing to do that can be trickier than you think.

 Press have varying lead times which are easy to overlook.
 As a rule of thumb, we generally allow a three /four-month lead time for monthly titles and around six weeks for weeklies and supplements.
 Dailies and online can be quicker and more reactive, however they will plan things like gift guides well in advance.

 Always have samples available.
 If the item is for a gift guide, titles or websites will often want to photograph it themselves.
 If you’re planning to reach out to bloggers and influencers, they will definitely request samples.

 You always need great photography for product-based PR.
 Have a selection of shots – cut outs are essential and the odd lifestyle shot.
-For more information on photography for PR, read this blog.

 Always have accurate product information.
 No one’s going to use it if you’re not sure on the price or haven’t got a URL you can supply them with.
 Have a good product description to hand too.

 Be targeted when you’re pitching the product.
 Identify the team or journalist putting together a gift guide or a particular feature.
 There really is no point in pitching your client’s beautiful new slippers to the politics writers.

 Remember to follow up if you’re sending samples to journalists, as items can get lost in the post.
 They also get lots of samples, so it’s easy for yours to get overlooked.